platformio/platformio-docs/tutorials/nordicnrf52/arduino_debugging_unit_testing.rst

 Debugging the Firmware
 ----------------------

 :ref:`piodebug` offers the easiest way to debug the board.
-Firstly, we need to specify :ref:`projectconf_debug_tool` in :ref:`projectconf`:
+Firstly, we need to specify :ref:`projectconf_debug_tool` in :ref:`projectconf`.
+Since the board has an on-board ``JLink`` debug probe we can directly declare it in :ref:`projectconf`:

 .. code-block:: ini